-HMS Windows XP: Britain's newest warship runs Swiss Cheese OS
+HMS Windows XP: Britain's newest warship running Swiss Cheese OS

 Windows XP inside: The Aircraft Carrier Alliance is the conglomerate that built the two carriers for the Royal Navy

 We have asked informed sources whether commonly used air traffic control software depends on Windows XP to run.
 HMS QE took a decade to build and fit out – and five years ago NATS, the UK’s air traffic control firm, ditched its Windows XP-based software in favour of private cloud-based remote desktop services for air traffic controllers.
-It is superficially plausible that “state of the art” air traffic control software in use prior to 2012 was specified for QEand has since been installed, despite XP being an ancient Swiss cheese.
+It is superficially plausible that “state of the art” air traffic control software in use prior to 2012 was specified for QE and has since been installed, despite XP being an ancient Swiss cheese.

 As world+dog also reported, large chunks of the NHS were running Windows XP when it was struck down with the WannaCrypt ransomware earlier this year - though many failed to note that the operating system was not the attack vector used by the miscreants.